-The TAGG is a new on-line transition assessment for secondary-aged youth with disabilities, their families, and professionals.
-TAGG items derive from research identified student behaviors associated with post high school employment and education.
+Welcome to the Transition Assessment and Goal Generator Website!
+Both TAGG-High School (previously TAGG) and TAGG-Alternate are available for use.
+All assessment items are derived from research identified student behaviors associated with post high school success, focused on employment and further education.
 The TAGG provides a norm-based graphic profile, present level of performance statement, lists of strengths and needs, and suggested IEP annual transition goals.
-Numerous studies demonstrated that the TAGG produces valid and reliable results.
-A grant from the U.S. Dept. of Education's National Center for Special Education Research supported TAGG development.

-NOTE: College and university professors or graduate students who want to use the TAGG in classes or as a part of a research project can obtain no-cost access to the TAGG.
-Simply send an email to TAGG@ou.edu with the number of TAGG sets needed, a brief description of the class or the research study, and describe your role at the college or university.
-In return, we simply ask that feedback regarding TAGG use or a summary of data results be sent to us to assist with future TAGG revisions.
+Professors or graduate students who want to use the TAGG in college courses or in non-funded research studies can obtain free TAGG DEMO account access by emailing TAGG@ou.edu with the number of TAGG sets needed, a brief description of your intended use, and description of your role at the college or university.
+In return, we simply ask that feedback regarding TAGG use or a summary of data results be sent to us to assist with future TAGG revisions

 TAGG-High School was supported, in whole or in part, by the Institute of Education Sciences, U.S. Department of Education, through Grant #R324A100246 to the University of Oklahoma.

 TAGG-Alternate was supported, in whole or in part, by the Institute of Education Sciences, U.S. Department of Education, through Grant #R324A160160 to the University of Oklahoma.

 TAGG-Middle School is supported, in whole or in part, by the Institute of Education Sciences, U.S. Department of Education, through Grant #R324A210143 to the University of Oklahoma.